xueshengke/DW-TNNR/readme.txt

 Reference:
-S. Xue, W. Qiu, F. Liu, et~al., Double Weighted Truncated Nuclear
-% Norm Regularization for Low-Rank Matrix Completion, , submitted, 2017.
+S. Xue, W. Qiu, F. Liu, et~al., Double Weighted Truncated Nuclear Norm Regularization for Low-Rank Matrix Completion, arXiv preprint, 2019, arXiv:1901.01711.

 It is partially composed of TNNR code implementation.
 We would like to thank Dr. Debing Zhang for sharing his code.